 Ten Second Review of the BMW i8

-The BMW i8 is a hybrid supercar capable of delivering a 357bhp punch if provoked.
+The improved BMW i8 is a hybrid supercar now offered in open-topped Roadster guise as well as in Coupe form and now capable of delivering a 374bhp punch if provoked.
 Alternatively, it can glide noiselessly along on pure electric power.
-The 135mpg quoted fuel economy figure needs taking with a grain of salt but if you wanted a vision of the future of sports cars, you're looking at it right here.
+The quoted fuel economy figures need taking with a grain of salt but if you wanted a vision of the future of sports cars, you're looking at it right here.

 Design and Build

-The i8 looks like no other car.
-It's sleek, clean in its detailing and features beetle-wing upwards opening doors.
+The i8 Coupe still looks like no other car.
+It's sleek and clean in its detailing and features beetle-wing upwards opening doors.
 I can't think of another rival in its price bracket that offers quite so much visual drama.
-Given that you could easily blow £100k on a Porsche 911 Carrera, the BMW moves the game on.
+Given that you could easily blow a similar £110k budget on a Porsche 911 Carrera, the BMW moves the game on.
 Suddenly Audi's R8, a car that once looked so bold, looks a bit under-baked.
-The rear end is particularly unusual, with no visible exhausts and what looks to be the tail of a Porsche 911 being enveloped by the i8's plastic bodywork.
-Once you see it, you won't be able to forget that one.
+The i8's rear end is particularly unusual, with no visible exhausts and what looks to be the tail of a Porsche 911 being enveloped by the plastic bodywork.
+Once you see it, you won't be able to forget it.

-The i8 keeps its weight so low thanks to a body that's a mix of carbon fibre and aluminium.
+Both i8 variants keep their kerb weights low thanks to a body that's a mix of carbon fibre and aluminium.
 The chassis is aluminium and the upper 'Life' passenger cell is carbon but BMW hasn't gone all race-tech and stripped-out.
-There are small rear seats and even if you hid the badges, the smooth sweep of the dashboard and the excellent ergonomics clearly bear Munich's mark.
+Coupe buyers tend to value the small rear seats too.
+As for the rest of the cabin, well even if you hid the badges, the smooth sweep of the dashboard and the excellent ergonomics clearly bear Munich's mark.
 The dash is an LED virtual screen with another display popping up from the dash roll top.
 It's very nicely executed but surprisingly, not as adventurous as the humbler i3 hatch.
-Practicalities include a 42-litre fuel tank, a 12.3 metres turning circle and a rather puny 154-litre boot.
+Practicalities include a 42-litre fuel tank, a 12.3 metres turning circle and, in the Coupe, a rather puny 154-litre boot.

 Market and Model

-BMW quotes a list price of around £100,000 for the i8 and whether or not that strikes you as a bargain very much depends on what you want the car to do.
+BMW quotes a list price of around £113,000 for the i8 Coupe and around £125,000 for the i8 Roadster.
+Whether or not that strikes you as a bargain very much depends on what you want the car to do.
 If you want it to rip up mountain switchbacks like a 911 GT3, you're going to be a bit disappointed.
 The i8 isn't that sort of hooligan.
 If, on the other hand, you appreciate the technology, its straight line urge and the amazing feeling of rolling along in pure electric mode, then the futuristic styling and sheer presence of the i8 makes it seem a veritable bargain.

 As much as I love taking a car by the scruff of the neck and detest the typical supercar poseur, I find myself warming to the i8.
 There's a cerebral quality to it that's missing from so many thud and blunder supercars.
 What are you really going to compare it with?
 Only Tesla's Model S really gets close and that's more of a luxury saloon.